protocol/launchpad/content/en/tutorials/ipld/ipld/index.md

 > The original block is actually DAG-PB format which is used to construct UnixFS file data in IPFS.
 If you inspect the binary format of the data with `ipfs block get QmQ2ocFLq6d7ZiVEQfuEGEr4niJmdSscoyLkgTKRWmAEq` you will get illegible information, since it is raw DAG-PB bytes.

 DAG-PB has two top-level properties: `Data` and `Links`.
-The data field has the actual bytes contained in a block.
+The `Data` field has the actual bytes contained in a block.
 Each `Link` in DAG-PB has a name, a CID and a size.
-The links contain the `Hash` or CID for the data in the next level below.
-The links (called `"Hash"`) can also be inspected, leading you another level down (to the children) of content in that Merkle tree.
+The `Links` contain the `Hash` or CID for the data in the next level below.
+The `Hash` property can also be inspected, leading you another level down (to the children) of content in that Merkle tree.

 ![data and links](data-links.png)